mzivic7/endcord/configuration.md

 - `format_search_message = "%channel: [%date] <%username> | %content"`
     Formatting for message line in extra window when searching.
 See [format_search_message](#format_search_message) for more info.
 - `edited_string = "(edited)"`
-    A string added to the end of the message when it is edsited.
+    A string added to the end of the message when it is edited.
 - `quote_character = "║"`
-    A character that is prepended to each line of songle or multiline quote.
+    A character that is prepended to each line of single or multiline quote.
 - `reactions_separator = "; "`
     A string placed between two reactions.
 - `tabs_separator = " | "`